ASRS Comparative Report 6-18 Years (DSM V)

-The ASRS scale is an easy-to-use and convenient tool intended for psychologists, school psychologists, clinical social workers, physicians, counselors, psychiatric workers, and pediatric/psychiatric nurses.
+The ASRS scale is an easy-to-use and convenient tool intended for psychologists, school psychologists, clinical social workers, physicians, counsellors, psychiatric workers, and paediatric/psychiatric nurses.
 The ASRS will assist you in the diagnostic process.
 ASRS items assess DSM-IV-TR™ symptom criteria for ASDs.
 When used in combination with other assessment information, results from the ASRS can help guide your diagnostic decisions, treatment planning, ongoing monitoring of response to intervention and evaluating the effectiveness of a treatment program for a child with an ASD.

 ASRS Scoring Update for Individuals Who Do Not Speak or Speak Infrequently

 There has been a scoring update to the ASRS for individuals who do not speak or speak infrequently.

 You may now chose one of the following scoring options when using PC based Scoring Software or the MHS Online Assessment Center.

 - The standard scoring method which can be continued to be used for the individual with limited speech.

 - An alternative scoring method is now available for individuals who do not speak or speak infrequently.

 Further details about the alternative scoring method can be found by downloading the ASRS Technical Report #1.